galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 > >   {: .comment}
 > {: .hands_on}
 >
-> If your input dataset contains information about more than one species, you can now generate char for the multispecies:
+> If your input dataset contains information about more than one species, you can now generate a chart for the multi-species dataset:
 >
 > > ### {% icon hands_on %} Hands-on:
 > > 1.
 Inspect and expand the output data from **flight curve** {% icon tool %}